Skip to main content

 Updated over a week ago

-At Defacto, an eligible borrower has access to a loan facility.
-This is an arrangement where a customer can borrow money up to a particular amount if and when they need it, which can be accessed by applying for loans.
+At Defacto, eligible borrowers have access to a loan facility—a flexible arrangement that allows you to borrow money up to a predetermined limit whenever you need it, by applying for loans.

-This loan facility changes as you use Defacto.
-The amount available at any given time can be seen in the "Available balance" box.
-But what is taken into account in this calculation?
+This loan facility evolves as you use Defacto.
+The current amount available for borrowing is shown in the "Available balance" box.
+But what exactly does this figure represent?

 What is the "available balance"?

-This is the maximum remaining amount of money you can apply for via Defacto.
+The "Available balance" is the maximum amount you can still request through Defacto.

-💡 Each loan request is assessed by our algorithm (and our team if necessary).
-The balance available is indicative, and a request may be refused for compliance or solvency reasons.
+💡 Please note: Each loan request is evaluated by our algorithm—and by our team if necessary.
+The available balance is indicative and does not guarantee approval; requests may be declined for compliance or creditworthiness reasons.

 How is the "available balance" calculated?